lvillasen/RedPitaya-Node-Express-App/README.md

 ## Requisites

-This project assumes the official ecosystem of the Red Pitaya is already installed and in addition it requires the installation of node.js and express on the Red Pitaya.
+This project assumes the official ecosystem of the Red Pitaya is already installed and in addition it requires the installation of node.js,  express and cors on the Red Pitaya.

 I used the following commands to install them: